Transferee Special Sergeant - East Midlands

 - Free from any ongoing investigation in your current force

-- Have completed your minimum required annual hours and live in or near the BTP policing area you wish to transfer to
+- Have completed your minimum required annual hours and live within a reasonable distance (90 minute commute maximum) of the BTP policing area you wish to transfer to

 - You must have passed the Sergeant's promotion exam in the last three years (or willing to sit the Special Sergeants exam based on regular OSPRE exam) or have previously been a substantive Special Sergeant or higher rank in BTP or another UK police force

-- You must be in-ticket for mandatory training
+- You must be in-ticket for all other mandatory training

 Please download and check the document below before applying.
 If you do sit under any of the prohibited Occupations that BTP do not allow, then you will not be eligible to apply and will be sifted out at shortlisting stage.